Lory1403/PC-Homework-1/README.md

 To execute the code, follow these steps:
 1. Open your terminal.

-2. Navigate to the directory containing the ce code file and your terminal.
+2. Navigate to the directory containing the code file and your terminal.

 3. *(Optional)* Personalize the code by changing the values of the arguments in the `script.sh` file.